brainstormforce/bsf-docs/README.md

 ## Changelog ##

 ### Version 1.0.2 ###
-- Fix: Taxanomies not displayed in the Block Editor.
+- Fix: Taxonomies not displayed in the Block Editor.

 ### Version 1.0.1 ###
 - Fix: Category undefined issue fixed for WP-4.9